 Muslims fast in the holy month of Ramadan, the ninth month of the Muslim calendar, it is considered as a mandatory fasting period.
-Various Muslim customs recommend other days and period of fasting in addition to Ramadan.
+Various Muslim customs recommend other days and periods of fasting in addition to Ramadan.

 In Hinduism, some people fast on a particular day of the week considered scared to their chosen deity.
-Monday is sacred to Lord Shiva, Tuesday is for Lord Hanuman and Ganesh, Wednesday is for Lord Budh, Thursday for Lord Vishnu, Friday is for Goddess Lakshmi and Maa Santishi, Saturday is for Lord Shani while Sunday is for Lord Surya.
+Monday is sacred to Lord Shiva, Tuesday is for Lord Hanuman and Ganesh, Wednesday is for Lord Budh, Thursday for Lord Vishnu, Friday is for Goddess Lakshmi and Maa Santoshi, Saturday is for Lord Shani while Sunday is for Lord Surya.

 Motives for undertaking a fast are varied, some do it to increase self-control, others to propitiate a deity.
 Women fast to bring religious merit and God’s blessing to their family.

-In Hinduism, fasting doesn’t mean going without food altogether, Fasting food includes milk, yogurt, fruits and certain root vegetables, dates and sago.
+In Hinduism, fasting doesn’t mean going without food altogether, Fasting food includes milk, yogurt, fruits, and certain root vegetables, dates, and sago.
 But rice, wheat, millet, pulses, onion, and garlic are excluded.
 In spite of there being many permissible foods, many people allow themselves only water to drink between sunrise and sunset and break there fast after the moonrise.